adbar/htmldate/README.md

 '2016-12-23'
 ```

-In the worst case, the module resorts to adventurous guessing:
+In the worst case, the module resorts to a wild guess:
 ```python3
 >>> r = requests.get('https://github.com/scrapinghub/dateparser')
 >>> htmldate.find_date(r.text)